 The latest syllabus is version 2, published February 2018.
+There are no significant changes which affect teaching.

-Any textbooks endorsed to support IGCSE Computer Science for examination from 2015 are still suitable for use with this syllabus.
+Any textbooks endorsed to support IGCSE Computer Science (0478) for examination from 2015 are suitable for use with this syllabus.

 1 Why choose this syllabus?